olderor/visualization/README.md

 // change the value of input:
 // a 42 - insert element 42 in the queue
 // b - extract minimum element from the queue
+// all commands should be separated by spaces ' '
 ```

 Also you can use custom tests by runing functions: